Breaking Open the Word

 The Programs

-The Ignatian Way Preachers and Spiritual Companions are grounded in the Spiritual Exercises and its gospel message that is rooted in justice and includes all persons.
+The Ignatian Way Preachers and Spiritual Companions are grounded in the Spiritual Exercises and its Gospel message that is rooted in justice and includes all persons.
 As inspiring leaders of diverse ages and cultures, The Ignatian Way Preachers and Spiritual Companions are called to serve the people of faith in the Pacific Northwest region.

 program characteristics